Hauntedhams/Moonfeed/MOBILE_SCROLL_FIX.md

 - ✅ Trade button loads correct coin
 - ✅ No blank screens or visual artifacts
 - ✅ Works on both mobile and desktop

 ---

+## V7 - Mobile Scroll Parity Fix (Commit f4e2a37) ✅

+**Problem**: Mobile scrolling was slower and less responsive than desktop

+**Root Cause**:
+- CSS had `scroll-behavior: auto` instead of `smooth`
+- Missing `scroll-snap-align` and `scroll-snap-stop` properties on coin slides
+- Inconsistent scroll behavior between mobile and desktop

+**Solution**:
+1. ✅ **Changed scroll-behavior to smooth**
+   - Updated from `auto` to `smooth` for consistent UX
+   - Applied to both definitions of `.modern-scroller-container`

+2. ✅ **Added proper scroll-snap properties**
+   - `scroll-snap-align: start` on each `.modern-coin-slide`
+   - `scroll-snap-stop: always` to force snap at each slide
+   - Ensures perfect alignment on all devices

+3. ✅ **Mobile now matches desktop**
+   - Fast, responsive scrolling
+   - Smooth transitions between coins
+   - Reliable snap behavior

+**Result**:
+- Mobile scrolling is now as smooth and fast as desktop
+- Perfect snap alignment on all devices
+- Consistent user experience across platforms

+---